NCAA, states reach agreement in lawsuit to permanently allow multiple-transfer athletes to compete

 “We’ve leveled the playing field for college athletes to allow them to better control their destinies,” Ohio Attorney General Dave Yost said in a statement.
 “This long-term change is exactly what we set out to accomplish.”

-In a statement, the NCAA said the agreement "is just one of the many ways the Association is delivering more benefits to student-athletes, increasing flexibility and making impactful reforms.”
+The NCAA said the agreement "is just one of the many ways the association is delivering more benefits to student-athletes, increasing flexibility and making impactful reforms.”

 Athletes would still be required to meet academic requirements to maintain eligibility.
 Transfer windows, which are sport-specific, remain in place and require undergraduate athletes to enter their names into the portal at certain times to be immediately eligible at a new school.
 Graduate students can already transfer multiple times and enter the portal outside the windows while maintaining immediate eligibility.